TKDKid1000/PlexRec/README.md

 ## To Do

-- [x] Add a based, embedding-based suggestion system.
+- [x] Add a basic, embedding-based suggestion system.
 - [ ] Implement more criteria for ranking, such as:
-  - [ ] IMDB ratings for rankings.
+  - [x] IMDB ratings for rankings.
   - [x] User's star reviews of past shows.
   - [ ] Currently trending shows from web searches.
   - [ ] Maybe an autonomous AI agent that can learn and create suggestions using the above.